Mumtaz503/no-name-bv-task/blockchain-data-interaction-exercise/README.md

 The function then extracts the data of top 5 wallets using javascript `slice` method.

 **The function then appends the data into `Top5_Wallet_tx_Histories.txt` file with the human readable data of 'Wallet number', 'Wallet Address' and 'Total Aransactions'.**

 ## Note

-The application doesn't directly connect to Polygon mainnet to fetch the results as it is not a viable solution with the existing libraries such as 'ethers.js' or 'web3.js'.
+The application doesn't directly connect to Polygon mainnet to fetch the results as it is not a viable solution with the existing libraries such as 'ethers.js' or 'web3.js' and RPC Endpoint providers like Infura or Alchemy.

+It typically involves fetching transfer events data, sorting those events to get `from` and `to` user data and then calling the `balanceOf` function to double check the data and then separating the contract addresses from wallet addresses.

+My current approach using 'Covalent API' is much faster and feasible.